 - Choose the shortest finance term possible so you can still comfortably afford the monthly payment.

 - Choose a less expensive vehicle instead of extending your loan term to buy a more expensive one, reestablish your credit, and reward yourself at a future date.

 - Have a large down payment of at least 20% – 25% of the purchase price of the vehicle if you’re in desperate need of a car and cannot afford that amount: at least put down tax, title, tag, government, and state fees.

 - Apply for a bad credit loan online to avoid any car dealer scams.
 This will tell you exactly where you stand and what you can afford before visiting a car dealership.
 Recommended companies such as AutoCreditExpress and InstantCarLoan will connect you with a dealer in your local area to help you reestablish your credit history.

-If you’re considering the purchase of a new vehicle, I recommend using a free online referral service such as Ryde Shopper and Motor Trend to guarantee you pay the lowest price.
-These services will tell you what others are paying for the vehicle you’re considering in your local area and which dealers give the greatest discounts.
+These services will tell you what others are paying for the vehicle you’re considering in your local area and which dealers give the most significant discounts.